Register to Vote

 Voter Application Deadline

-To be eligible to vote in an upcoming election, a completed voter application must be postmarked or delivered to the Board of Elections no later than the 25 days before the election.
+To be eligible to vote on Election Day in an upcoming election, a completed voter application must be postmarked or delivered to the Board of Elections twenty-five (25) days before the election.
+Voters who miss the deadline can still register and vote at One-Stop/Early Voting.